Outlaw Rogue PvP Rotation and Playstyle (Shadowlands / Patch 9.2)

 will use them in:

-Between the Eyes deals damage and applies a debuff to your target that lasts longer based on how many Combo Points you spent.
-While the debuff is on your target your Critical Strike chance is increased by 20% against that target.
+Between the Eyes deals damage and applies a debuff to your target that lasts longer based on how many Combo Points you spend.
+While the debuff is on your target, your Critical Strike chance is increased by 20% against that target.
 Use this before your burst window to increase your damage output.

-Mastery: Main Gauche procs are a significant part of your overall damage and your Energy regeneration.
+Mastery: Main Gauche procs are a significant part of your overall damage and energy regeneration.
 Be aware that the combat buff

 Grand Melee will extend Slice and Dice, allowing you to spend your Combo Points on other abilities.

 Dispatch is your primary damaging ability.
-This will deal more damage based on the amount of Combo Points used for it.
+This will deal more damage based on the Combo Points used for it.

 Roll the Bones